 Functional group and bloom season: O. cespitosa is an herbaceous perennial blooming March to July; O. deltoides is an annual blooming February to March; O. pallida blooms May to September; O. primiveris is an annual flowering from March to May (Kea and Peebles 1960).

 Distribution in Mojave/Habitat: O. cespitosa grows on bajadas across the Mojave Desert (Baldwin et al. 2002).
-O. deltoides can be found in dunes and other sandy areas below 1100 m (Baldwin et al. 2002), O. pallida grows in sandy soils on dry flats and slopes between 1067 m and 2286 m in the northeast Mojave (SEINet), O. primiveris is found on sandy flats, low hills, dune margins, and arroyos from 30 m to 1400 m.
+Oenothera deltoides can be found in dunes and other sandy areas below 1100 m (Baldwin et al. 2002), O. pallida grows in sandy soils on dry flats and slopes between 1067 m and 2286 m in the northeast Mojave (SEINet), O. primiveris is found on sandy flats, low hills, dune margins, and arroyos from 30 m to 1400 m.

-Flower color and shape: O. cespitosa, O. deltoides, and O. pallida –- white (or pink in older flowers); O. primiveris – yellow; cruciform and saucer to bowl-shaped.
+Flower color and shape: Oenothera cespitosa, O. deltoides, and O. pallida –- white (or pink in older flowers); O. primiveris – yellow; cruciform and saucer to bowl-shaped.

 Pollinator use: The pollen grains of Oenothera species possess exceptionally long, webby viscin threads (Thorp and LaBerge 2005).
 Some insects are specialized to collect the pollen grains such as hawkmoths (Sphingidae) and certain species of Andrenidae bees, including Andrena anograe Cockerell, A. linsleyana Thorp, A. linsleyi Timberlake, and A. stagei Linsley and MacSwain (Thorp and LaBerge 2005).
 Female Andrena bees gather the large, triangular pollen grains of evening primroses using specialized hair brushes on their legs (Powell and Hogue 1979).Their dark integuments enhance their ability to absorb radiant energy, allowing them to stay active during crepuscular periods when Oenothera species flower (Thorp and LaBerge 2005).
 Associations between O. californica (S. Watson) S. Watson and the bees Anthophora urbana and Perdita fallugia Timberlake were documented at the Nevada National Security Site (Allred 1969).
 However, neither of these bees are among the specialist subgenus described by Thorp and LaBerge (2005), and these bees likely do not possess the necessary foreleg morphology to collect Oenothera pollen effectively.

-Evening primroses are extensively used as larval host plants by several Lepidopteran families and in the U.S., including owlet moths (Noctuidae) and hawkmoths (Sphingidae; Robinson et al. 2010).
+Evening primroses are extensively used as larval host plants by several Lepidopteran families and in the US, including owlet moths (Noctuidae) and hawkmoths (Sphingidae; Robinson et al. 2010).

 Tortoise use: Oenothera deltoides, O. pallida, and O. primiveris were recorded in the diets of desert tortoises in the northeastern Mojave Desert (Esque 1994).
 Oenothera spp., were eaten with gusto when tortoises located them during feeding observations, and a term borrowed from range sciences to describe these plants for tortoises is ‘ice cream plants’ (Esque 1994).